bitnami/charts/bitnami/zookeeper/README.md

 ## Upgrading

+### To 10.0.0

+This new version of the chart adds support for server-server authentication.
+The chart previously supported client-server authentication, to avioud confusion, the previous parameters have been renamed from `auth.*` to `auth.client.*`.

 ### To 9.0.0

 This new version of the chart includes the new ZooKeeper major version 3.8.0.
 Upgrade compatibility is not guaranteed.